 If you’re looking for a plug-and-play security-concerned Linux OS, you can plug in the booted Kali Linux on your PC.
 It does not require the system resource to have more than a dual-core CPU and 2GB of RAM.

 3. Slax Portable Linux OS

-The Slax is one of those lightweight and nifty Linux-based operating systems that you can literally call a LiveCD OS.
-The Slax is a new Linux OS that is a bit different from all the other traditional Unix-like and Linux operating systems.
+The Slax is one of those lightweight and nifty Linux-based operating systems that you can call a LiveCD OS.
+The Slax is a new Linux OS that differs from all the other traditional Unix-like and Linux operating systems.
 With a bootable flash drive, you can create the Slax bootable file and make your system live.
 This modular-based portable Linux OS does not require much ram or CPU.

 4. Ubuntu GamePack Linux OS

-The original Ubuntu GamePack OS is built with enormous modifications for making it suitable for gamers.
-This one is actually a 3rd party redistribution of Ubuntu, but you can use this free and open-source plug-and-play type Linux distribution on your system without any worries.
+The original Ubuntu GamePack OS is built with enormous modifications to make it suitable for gamers.
+This one is a 3rd party redistribution of Ubuntu, but you can use this free and open-source plug-and-play type Linux distribution on your system without any worries.

 5. Porteus Plug-and-Play Type Linux OS